What is the SACUBO Benchmarking Project all about?

 Is there a deadline to submit information?

 Yes.
-The survey collection will be open and available for input for 6 weeks only between October 31 and December 20, 2013.
+The survey collection will be open and available for input through January 31, 2015.
 When the data collection tool is closed, no further data will be accepted.

 Where do I get this information to respond to this survey?

 Your budgeting or financial reporting staff should know.
 Much of this information can be pulled directly from your audited financial statements.
 Public institutions can obtain the Operating Expense information from the required Operating Expenses by Function Footnote.

 Your institutional budget or Human Resources office can usually provide Employee FTE information per functional category.

 Student FTE, Graduation and retention rates can normally be obtained from your institutional research office.

 The other information should also be available from your institution’s financial statements.